Air-Gapped Installation of Talos Linux Cluster

 5. Configure Container Registry Mirrors for Tenant Kubernetes

-Generate a secret using the following example:
+Generate a Kubernetes Secret named patch-containerd using the following example:

 apiVersion: v1